Grant Compliance Requirements

 As stated in Circular 5010.1E, pages VI-4 to VI-5, the financial management systems of each recipient or subrecipient (other than a state, which must follow its own laws) must meet standards for financial reporting, accounting records, internal control, budget control, allowable cost, source documentation, and cash management.
 Financial reporting must provide for “accurate, current, and complete disclosure of the financial results of federally assisted activities... made in accordance with financial reporting requirements.”
 Accounting records must “adequately identify the source and application of funds provided for federally assisted activities” and “contain information pertaining to the Award or subawards and authorizations, obligations, unobligated balances, assets, liabilities, outlays or expenditures, and income.”
 Effective control and accountability must be maintained; recipients and subrecipients must adequately safeguard the grant funds, property, and other assets and ensure they are used only for the authorized purposes.
 Actual expenditures must be compared with the grant award budget and financial information must be related to performance or productivity data.
 Costs allowable under the grant are subject to applicable OMB principles, as detailed in the Super Circular, specifically 2 CFR Section 200.403 - Factors Affecting Allowability of Costs.
 First and foremost, the cost must "be necessary and reasonable for the performance of the Federal award and be allocable thereto under these principles" (Section 200.403 (a)).

 As stated in Circular 5010.1E, “accounting records must be supported by such source documentation as cancelled checks, paid bills, payrolls, time and attendance records, contracts, and subrecipient documents.”
 Subrecipient financial reports are necessary for states to meet their financial reporting and grant cash draw-down requirements—necessary to reimburse their subrecipients.
 As required in 2 CFR Section 200.333, “financial records, supporting documents, statistical records, and all other non-Federal entity records pertinent to a Federal award must be retained for a period of three years from the date of submission of the final expenditure report.”
-As a subrecipient, upon close-out of your subgrant with the state, you should check with your state as to when this three-year period begins, since your sub-grant is likely one of several sub-grants within the state’s grant, and may be closed out long before the state submits its final expenditure report on the grant to the FTA.
+As a subrecipient, upon close-out of the sub-grant with the state, the responsible person should check with the state as to when this three-year period begins, since the sub-grant is likely one of several sub-grants within the state’s grant, and may be closed out long before the state submits its final expenditure report on the grant to the FTA.

 Each State DOT determines the reporting requirements for its subrecipients.
 At a minimum, the state will need to collect subrecipient information needed for the reports that the state is required to submit to the FTA: